ArtSabintsev/iOSDevCampDC-2017/Presentation.md

 # The 5 Day Rule

-## If a consumer open an Issue/PR, but does not follow up to your questions/comments within **5 days**, close the Issue/PR and move on.
+## If a consumer opens an Issue/PR, but does not follow up to your questions/comments within **5 work days**, close the Issue/PR and move on.

 ---